The homology of moduli spaces of 4-manifolds may be infinitely generated: Construction of homology classes

 \subsection{Mod 2 basic classes in $H^2(M;\Z)/\Aut(H^2(M;\Z))$}

-A building block of the construction of homology classes of $B\Diff^+(X)$ is a 4-manifold $M$ that admits infinitely many exotic structures.
+A building block of the construction of homology classes of $B\mathrm{Diff}^+(X)$ is a $4$-manifold $M$ that admits infinitely many exotic structures.
 This is inspired by Ruberman's argument \cite{Rub99} in his work on Torelli groups.
 (See also Auckly's recent work \cite{auckly2023smoothly} for one version of Ruberman's argument in a Seiberg--Witten context.)
-Compared with \cite{Rub99,auckly2023smoothly}, what we newly need to require is that those exotic structures are distinguished by mod 2 basic classes that are distinct in $H^2(M;\Z)/\Aut(H^2(M;\Z))$, the quotient of $H^2(M;\Z)$ by the automorphism group of the intersection form.
+Compared with \cite{Rub99,auckly2023smoothly}, what we newly need to require is that those exotic structures are distinguished by mod 2 basic classes that are distinct in

+the quotient of $H^2(M;\Z)$ by the automorphism group of the intersection form.
 This is a reflection that we shall consider the whole diffeomorphism group, rather than the Torelli diffeomorphism group.

 To formulate this precisely, let us introduce some notation.
-Let $M$ be a smooth simply-connected closed oriented 4-manifold with $b^+(M) \geq 2$.
+Let $M$ be a smooth simply-connected closed oriented $4$-manifold with $b^+(M) \geq 2$.
 Since $H^2(M;\Z)$ has no torsion, we can identify a spin$^c$ structure on $M$ with a characteristic element in $H^2(M;\Z)$.
 Recall that a characteristic element $c \in H^2(M;\Z)$ is called a basic class if $SW(M,c)$, the Seiberg--Witten invariant, is non-zero.
 If $SW(M,c) \neq 0$ mod $2$, we say that $c$ is a {\it mod 2 basic class}.
 For simplicity, whenever we say that $c$ is a (mod 2) basic class, we further impose that the formal dimension of $c$ is zero (see \eqref{eq: formal dim}).
 We denote by $\mathcal{B}_2(M)$ the set of mod 2 basic classes of $M$.
 Note that $\mathcal{B}_2(M)$ is preserved the $\Z/2$-action on $H^2(M;\Z)$ via multiplication by $-1$.
 For a non-zero cohomology class $x \in H^2(M;\Z)$, let $\divi(x)$ denote the divisibility of $x$, namely

 For the zero element, we formally set $\divi(0)=0$ in this paper.
 For a characteristic element $c \in H^2(M;\Z)$, define